JobinJohn24/Bacterial_Growth_Simulation/README.md

 ## Overview

-This project implements a compartmental ODE model to simulate bacterial population dynamics under antibiotic pressure.
-The model incorporates dose-dependent bacterial suppression and explores different dosing strategies through four systematic simulation runs.
+This project sets up a compartmental ODE model.
+It aims to simulate the way bacterial populations shift and grow when facing antibiotic pressure.
+The model builds in suppression effects that depend on the dose given.
+It also looks into various dosing approaches by running four organized simulations.

 **Key Features:**
 - ODE-based bacterial growth model with antibiotic pharmacodynamics (PK/PD)